lyskai/rd/docs/remap.md

 ## 2.5 The details of Remap::Stop
 [Remap::Stop](../include/ridehal/component/Remap.hpp#L125) stop the remap pipeline, empty for now.
 ## 2.6 The details of Remap::Deinit
-[Remap::Deinit](../include/ridehal/component/Remap.hpp#L132) do all the deinitialization work for a remap pipeline, including deinitialize the CPU&DSP processor and logger, destroy remap worker, destroy remap map.
+[Remap::Deinit](../include/ridehal/component/Remap.hpp#L132) do all the deinitialization work for a remap pipeline, including deinitialize the CPU,GPU,DSP processor and logger, destroy remap worker, destroy remap map.
 It should be called at the ending of pipeline.
 ## 2.7 The details of Remap::Execute
 [Remap::Execute](../include/ridehal/component/Remap.hpp#L142) execute the remap pipeline.
 Currently  the pipeline of multiple images input buffers remap to single output image buffer is supported.